adambard/learnxinyminutes-docs/bash.html.markdown

 # WARNING: `rm` commands cannot be undone
 rm -v output.out error.err output-and-error.log
 rm -r tempDir/ # recursively delete
+# You can install the `trash-cli` Python package to have `trash`
+# which puts files in the system trash and doesn't delete them directly
+# see https://pypi.org/project/trash-cli/ if you want to be careful

 # Commands can be substituted within other commands using $( ):
 # The following command displays the number of files and directories in the